danielsomerfield/apigee-tutorial/apigee-tutorial/1-setup-build-scripts.md

 settings.gradle
 {% endhighlight %}

 I won't go into any great detail on the gradle wrapper classes.
 If you want to learn more about those, and why they are there, please read up on gradle on the [gradle docs pages](http://www.gradle.org/docs/current/userguide/gradle_wrapper.html).
-Suffice it to say that for a continuous integration project, we are better having the build resources within our project than counting on what exists on the file system.
+Suffice it to say that for a continuous integration project, it's better to have the the build resources within the project than counting on what exists on the file system of the machine running the build.

 The most interesting file is the build.gradle:
 {% highlight groovy %}